Stylish living room with wood-paneled walls, a cozy daybed, modern decor, and art pieces highlighting a warm, timeless aesthetic.

 With an unwavering focus on craftsmanship and materiality, Child Studio has successfully crafted a home that feels at once storied and modern where the historical and timeless are elegantly interwoven with a refined contemporary sensibility.

-Bed, Wall panelling & rug: Custom design by Child Studio.
+Bed, wall panelling & rug: Custom design by Child Studio.
 Antique 1970s floor lamp designed by Cedric Hartman.
 Neoclassical pendant lamp from the 1900s.
 Antique Fledermaus Chair designed by Josef Hoffman, produced in Austria in 1900s.
 Antique early 19th century Empire stools, Denmark 1810s.
+Photography by Helen Cathcart.